Why I chose a self-hosted comments plugin for my personal blog

 Why a self-hosted plugin, instead of a hosted app?

 I originally chose to use Kirby CMS for my blog because I liked the simplicity of its flat-file, text-based system.
 So it makes sense for me to want the same advantages for my commenting system.
 With a self-hosted plugin, all the files for my blog, including all the comments, are held on my own computer and server, in an easily-readable, highly-portable, text-only format.
-They are completely under my control, using an FTP app, like Transmit, and the macOS Finder.
+They are completely under my control, using an FTP app, like Transmit, or the macOS Finder.

 I’m not sure what I’m aiming for in readers’ comments.
 I don’t expect it to become any kind of ‘live’ discussion forum.
 More likely — just a few occasional contributions that add to (or correct) my original posts.
 So, I’m hoping that I won’t need powerful moderation tools to manage its low volume feedback and conversations.

-A choice of two plugins: Commentions or Komments
+A choice of two plugins: Commentions or Komments?

 After learning and using Kirby for the last year, I’ve come to see it as a ‘perfect’ blogging platform — but with one missing feature: readers’ comments.